 Resurfacing your fiberglass pool is a reasonably straightforward process, but repairing or restoring a concrete pool is significantly more labor.
-Likewise, a vinyl liner can be time-consuming to replace but, in some cases, is an acceptable DIY project for homeowners.
+Likewise, a vinyl liner can be time-consuming to replace, but it is an acceptable DIY project for homeowners in some cases.

 Have questions about fiberglass pools?
-Shoot us a note and we’ll be happy to help.
+Shoot me a note, and I’ll be happy to help.